Brookfield Business Partners (NYSE:BBU) Sees Strong Trading Volume

 Brookfield Business Partners L.P.
-(NYSE:BBU – Get Rating) saw unusually-high trading volume on Thursday .
-Approximately 1,491 shares were traded during trading, a decline of 94% from the previous session’s volume of 24,741 shares.The stock last traded at $17.43 and had previously closed at $18.09.
+(NYSE:BBU – Get Rating) saw unusually-strong trading volume on Wednesday .
+Approximately 2,198 shares were traded during trading, a decline of 91% from the previous session’s volume of 25,670 shares.The stock last traded at $15.80 and had previously closed at $16.18.

-Separately, National Bankshares decreased their price objective on Brookfield Business Partners from $36.00 to $28.00 and set an “outperform” rating on the stock in a report on Tuesday, November 8th.
+Separately, National Bankshares lowered their price objective on shares of Brookfield Business Partners from $36.00 to $28.00 and set an “outperform” rating on the stock in a research report on Tuesday, November 8th.

 Brookfield Business Partners Increases Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, December 30th.
-Shareholders of record on Wednesday, November 30th will be given a $0.063 dividend.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, December 30th.
+Shareholders of record on Wednesday, November 30th will be issued a $0.063 dividend.
+This represents a $0.25 annualized dividend and a dividend yield of 1.61%.
 The ex-dividend date is Tuesday, November 29th.
-This is a positive change from Brookfield Business Partners’s previous quarterly dividend of $0.06.
-This represents a $0.25 annualized dividend and a yield of 1.45%.
-Brookfield Business Partners’s dividend payout ratio (DPR) is 56.82%.
+This is an increase from Brookfield Business Partners’s previous quarterly dividend of $0.06.
+Brookfield Business Partners’s dividend payout ratio is 56.82%.

-Hedge funds have recently added to or reduced their stakes in the stock.
-UBS Group AG raised its position in Brookfield Business Partners by 31.5% in the first quarter.
-UBS Group AG now owns 6,133 shares of the business services provider’s stock valued at $189,000 after purchasing an additional 1,468 shares during the period.
-Bank of America Corp DE increased its holdings in Brookfield Business Partners by 365.7% in the first quarter.
-Bank of America Corp DE now owns 8,163 shares of the business services provider’s stock valued at $250,000 after buying an additional 6,410 shares during the last quarter.
-Citadel Advisors LLC boosted its stake in Brookfield Business Partners by 184.0% in the second quarter.
-Citadel Advisors LLC now owns 20,354 shares of the business services provider’s stock valued at $431,000 after acquiring an additional 13,187 shares during the period.
-Russell Investments Group Ltd. boosted its stake in Brookfield Business Partners by 21.9% in the third quarter.
-Russell Investments Group Ltd. now owns 33,273 shares of the business services provider’s stock valued at $655,000 after acquiring an additional 5,975 shares during the period.
-Finally, Renaissance Technologies LLC boosted its stake in Brookfield Business Partners by 18.3% in the second quarter.
-Renaissance Technologies LLC now owns 38,700 shares of the business services provider’s stock valued at $820,000 after acquiring an additional 6,000 shares during the period.
-75.10% of the stock is owned by hedge funds and other institutional investors.
+Large investors have recently bought and sold shares of the stock.
+UBS Group AG grew its holdings in Brookfield Business Partners by 31.5% during the 1st quarter.
+UBS Group AG now owns 6,133 shares of the business services provider’s stock valued at $189,000 after buying an additional 1,468 shares during the last quarter.
+Bank of America Corp DE boosted its holdings in shares of Brookfield Business Partners by 365.7% during the first quarter.
+Bank of America Corp DE now owns 8,163 shares of the business services provider’s stock worth $250,000 after purchasing an additional 6,410 shares during the last quarter.
+Citadel Advisors LLC boosted its holdings in shares of Brookfield Business Partners by 184.0% during the second quarter.
+Citadel Advisors LLC now owns 20,354 shares of the business services provider’s stock worth $431,000 after purchasing an additional 13,187 shares during the last quarter.
+Russell Investments Group Ltd. boosted its holdings in shares of Brookfield Business Partners by 21.9% during the third quarter.
+Russell Investments Group Ltd. now owns 33,273 shares of the business services provider’s stock worth $655,000 after purchasing an additional 5,975 shares during the last quarter.
+Finally, Renaissance Technologies LLC boosted its holdings in shares of Brookfield Business Partners by 18.3% during the second quarter.
+Renaissance Technologies LLC now owns 38,700 shares of the business services provider’s stock worth $820,000 after purchasing an additional 6,000 shares during the last quarter.
+Institutional investors and hedge funds own 75.10% of the company’s stock.

 Brookfield Business Partners L.P. is a private equity firm specializes in acquisition.
 The firm typically invests in business services, construction, energy, and industrials sector.
 It prefers to take majority stake in companies.
 The firm seeks returns of at least 15% on its investments.
 Brookfield Business Partners L.P.